-The solution to the above described problem could be no other than the institutional enhancement of participatory democracy.
+The solution to the above described problem could be the institutional enhancement of participatory democracy.
 Under this perspective, in a possible amendment, article 44, par.
-2 shall be revised.
-One step towards this direction is the establishment of popular referendum which principally relocates the plebiscitary initiative from state institutions to citizens.
+2 should be revised with the establishment of popular referendum, which principally relocates the plebiscitary initiative from state institutions to citizens.
 This form of referendum contains several aspects that can be included in the Greek legal order.

-First of all, it may be considered as a supplementary initiative in the current constitutional process which at the present time can be triggered only by state institutions.
-Regarding the bills already passed by the Parliament on important social matters, citizens shall have the right to set the bill before the electorate with a referendum proclaimed by the President of the Republic.
-Hence, the citizens will gain the opportunity to convey their thoughts on social matters of highest importance that directly affect them in a straight and precise way by either approving or rejecting the solution expressed by their representatives.
+On the occasion of bills already passed by the Parliament on important social matters, under the abovementioned type of referendum, citizens obtain the right to set the bill before the electorate and gain the opportunity to convey their thoughts on social matters of highest importance that directly affect them in a straight and precise way by either approving or rejecting the solution expressed by their representatives.
 This type of referendum has decisive power in the sense that a negative public opinion leads to the revocation of the bill and the proposal of a new one according to the respective constitutional provisions or by the citizens' legislative initiative (see below).